 At Bureau Local, Charles works closely with each member of the team from scoping to publication, making sure no byte is left unturned along the way.
 Charles joined Bureau Local from Trinity Mirror’s data unit, having covered a wide range of issues for the group’s many local papers.

 When looking for “news”, Charles likes to go to the “source” by trawling through the links, spreadsheets and data shared by the #opendata community.
 He also supports the Hackney Citizen, his independent local paper.

-Gareth is an award-winning local reporter who specialises in public interest and investigative journalism.
-As the chief reporter of the Croydon Advertiser, a weekly newspaper in London, he won ten awards in five years, including Weekly Reporter of the Year at the Regional Press Awards a record four times.
-He established an award-winning data blog, led a campaign which prompted new legislation on driving under the influence of drugs in England and Wales, and undertook an investigation which led to the conviction of a serious fraudster.
-Gareth will be based in Lancashire as the Bureau Local’s northern voice.
+Gareth is an award-winning Reporter, who specialises in public interest and investigative journalism.
+As the chief reporter of the Croydon Advertiser, a weekly newspaper in London, he won 10 awards in five years, including Weekly Reporter of the Year at the Regional Press Awards a record four times.

 Gareth grew up reading the Southampton Advertiser the Southern Daily Echo.
-Having recently moved to Lancashire, he is now reading the Blackpool Gazette and Lancashire Post (formerly the Evening Post).
+Having moved to Lancashire, he reads the Blackpool Gazette and Lancashire Post (formerly the Evening Post).